 Mouth odors are often caused by excessive buildup of oral bacteria, especially on your tongue, teeth, and gums.
 Oral bacteria react differently to the nutrients you consume, and those on your tongue can convert proteins into foul smelling sulfur gases.
 The more bacteria on your tongue, the more gases will be released and the stronger the odor will be.
 To further complicate the issue, infected gums and decaying teeth make the odor worse.
 Other causes of foul breath include:

-- Certain foods: Garlic, onions, and other strong foods can cause mouth odors because they contain volatile oils that are transmitted to the lungs once consumed.
+- Certain foods: Onions, garlic, and other strong foods can cause mouth odors because they contain volatile oils that are transmitted to the lungs once consumed.
 This type of odor is temporary, and diminishes within a few hours.

 - Certain health conditions: There are medical conditions that can cause halitosis.
 For example, those with sinus infections or nasal discharge may notice a foul odor.
 Diabetics also frequently report strange smelling breath, usually the result of blood sugar fluctuations.
 Additionally, certain metabolic disorders, kidney diseases, or cancers can result in unusual breath odors.
 If these symptoms persist, it’s important to see your doctor right away.